FAForever/wiki-pages/Creating-models.md

 We won't be going through how to model in this guide, we will be focusing on the specfics of what is needed for faf, how to get a model ready for exporting and what is needed for the textures.

-here we have our basic model ready for export
+here we have our basic model